READ BEFORE CONTINUING

 ecclesiastical body (The ECA will allow a member to hold dual credentials with other ECA-approved organizations.)

 10. Reference Forms: Application for membership requires the submission of four references, two personal and two ministerial (currently ordained or licensed).
 To qualify, reference must have known the applicant for at least one year.
 Family members (and fiancés/fiancées) and subordinates (employee/volunteer) are not acceptable as references.
 Applicants: Send the links that are available on the ECA website to your references.
 Note: Applicants are not to submit this form, all reference emails must match reference emails given on the application for membership.

 11. Provide additional information as determined by the ECA staff (For example, ECA staff may request information on a prior divorce.)
 An application for membership will not be considered for approval until all of the above support documents have been received and approved.
 Once approved, the candidate will submit to an oral

 examination conducted by an ECA Examination Committee.
 Prior to the examination, the candidate must pay the first year’s annual membership dues, which will be refunded if the candidate does not pass (the oral examination).
 If the Examination Committee approves the applicant for membership, it will make arrangements for an ordination service.
 No ceremony is required for licensure.
 The Examination Committee Chairperson will submit to the ECA office a completed Examination Form signed by each member of the committee and (for those being ordained) a completed Ordination Report Form signed by those appointed by the ECA to participate in the laying on of hands during the prayer of ordination.
 Upon receipt and approval of the Examination Form and the Ordination Report Form (for those being ordained), the candidate will be accepted into ECA Membership, granting all rights and privileges according to the ECA Constitution and By-laws.

 *All Support documents must be attached to the application.
-Documents can be attached at the end of the application.
+Documents can be attached at the end of the application unless otherwise noted.